LucFrachon/enron_fraud_detection/project/project_writeup.md

 |poi                       |    0|

-`loan_advances` has 142 NAs out of 146 features, so we will not retain it in our model.
+`loan_advances` has 142 NAs out of 146 observations, so we will not retain it in our model.

 After these investigations, replaced them with 1.e-5 to avoid issues with log conversions (as log(0) is undefined).
 For the same reason, I took the absolute values of all variables (I noticed that two of the variables, `deferred_income` and `restricted_stock_deferred`, had only negative values whereas all the other were always positive).